dixya/NepaliAsrAndroid/README.md

 # NepaliAsrAndroid
 Android app for Nepali Automatic Speech Recognition

-This application will allow you to record, listen and input the corresponding text and send it to Nepali ASR server.
+This application will allow you to record, listen and input the corresponding text and send it to Nepali ASR server.It uses media recorder feature of mobile for voice recording.